 The situation may be a crisis to which the major character (the hero/heroine or person caught in the middle) is forced to decide between the two positions in order to resolve the situation.
-Or it may be a dialogue between characters.
-Introduce the situation and the central characters and describe the problem in the first two paragraphs of the case.
+Introduce the situation and the central character and describe his/her problem in the first two paragraphs of the case.